learn-co-curriculum/phase-3-ruby-oo-inheritance-inheritance-lab/README.md

    `Teacher` class, even without writing any code inside that class.
 That is because it will inherit the `#first_name` and `#last_name` methods from the `User` class you told it to inherit from.
-3. We've given you a class constant `KNOWLEDGE`, that points to an array of knowledge strings.
+3. Within the 'Teacher' class, we've given you a class constant `KNOWLEDGE`, that points to an array of knowledge strings.
 Write a method, `#teach` that returns a random element from that array.
 You might want to look up the `Array#sample` method.
 4. We've given you a barebones `Student` class.
 Change the class definition so that it inherits from the `User` class.
 Run the test suite and notice that you are passing some tests for the `Student` class, even without writing any